raspberrychris/paddleboardmaster/content/post/retrospec-weekender-plus-inflatable-paddleboard.md

 The strength and durability of the materials used on the Retrospec Weekender Plus also show that it is

+The only con of this board as I can see it is that there are more affordable boards available that will have similar performance at this level.

+One of the main reasons for buying this SUP would be if you wanted an ultralight board that was tough enough to withstand blows against rocky shores

 [**Click here to check out the Retrospec Weekender Plus Inflatable Paddleboard on Amazon.com…**](#)